vmware-archive/kubeless/docs/quick-start.md

 ## PubSub function

-We provide several [PubSub runtimes](https://hub.docker.com/r/kubeless/), which has suffix `event-consumer`, which help you to quickly deploy your function with PubSub mechanism.
-The PubSub function will expect to consume input messages from a predefined topic from a messaging system.
-Kubeless supports using events from Kafka and NATS messaging systems as Triggers.
+You can deploy your functions written in any Kubeless supported runtimes to be triggerred by PubSub mechanism.
+The PubSub function is expected to consume input messages from a predefined topic from a messaging system.
+Kubeless currently supports using events from Kafka and NATS messaging systems as Triggers.

 ### Kafka